Esophageal varices: Treatment

 Therapeutic endoscopy is considered the mainstay of urgent treatment.
 The two main therapeutic approaches are variceal ligation (banding) and sclerotherapy.

-In cases of refractory bleeding, balloon tamponade with a Sengstaken-Blakemore tube may be necessary, usually as a bridge to further endoscopy or treatment of the underlying cause of bleeding (i.e.: portal hypertension).
+In cases of refractory bleeding, balloon tamponade with a Sengstaken–Blakemore tube may be necessary, or the use of a fully-covered esophageal self-expandable metallic stent, usually as a bridge to further endoscopy or treatment of the underlying cause of bleeding (i.e.: portal hypertension).
 Esophageal devascularization operations such as the Sugiura procedure can also be used to stop complicated bleeding.
 Methods of treating the portal hypertension include: transjugular intrahepatic portosystemic shunt (TIPS), distal splenorenal shunt procedure, or liver transplantation.

 Nutritional supplementation is necessary if the person has been unable to eat for more than four days.

 Terlipressin and octreotide for one to five days have also been used.